 3/4 t. salt (I omit if using the instant bouillon)

-Pour peas into pie tin or other flat surface to check that there are no rocks or other foreign objects in with the peas.
+Pour peas into a pie tin or other flat surface to check that there are no rocks or other foreign objects in with the peas.
 Put the peas in a 4-qt. pot.
 Add remaining ingredients.
 Bring to a boil, reduce heat to low, cover and simmer 90 minutes or until peas are soft.
 Stir occasionally.
 Makes 6 servings.

 Update 2/29/12: Come join SoupaPalooza at TidyMom and Dine and Dish sponsored by KitchenAid, Red Star Yeast and Le Creuset